 Seaboard Foods, a division of Seaboard Corporation, has grown from a start-up operation in the early 1990s to become an integrated food producer of premium pork products.
 The company is a top ten pork producer and processor in the United States.
 As an integrated food company, Seaboard Foods controls every step from research and development in genetics to high quality meat products at our processing facilities.

-Seaboard Foods' live production facilities consist of genetic and commercial breeding, farrowing, nursery and finishing buildings located in Oklahoma, Kansas, Texas and Colorado, supported by six centrally located feed mills.
+Seaboard Foods' live production facilities consist of genetic and commercial breeding, farrowing, nursery and finishing buildings located in Oklahoma, Kansas, Texas and Colorado, supported by five centrally located feed mills.
 Our current operations produce more than four million hogs annually, ranking Seaboard Foods as the second largest pork producer in the United States.

 Seaboard Foods' state-of-the-art processing facility in Guymon, Okla., opened in 1995.
 It has operated at full capacity since 1997, allowing Seaboard Foods to process approximately 4.9 million hogs annually and holds a position within the top ten largest pork processors in the United States.

 In July 2005, Daily's® Premium Meats and its two bacon processing plants in Salt Lake City and Missoula, Mont, became part of the integrated food system.
 Daily's® two plants produce raw and precooked bacon products.
 Products are sold primarily to the food service segment, although retail products are available, too.

 In 2006, Seaboard Foods began to market and sell fresh pork products produced at a new pork processing plant located in St. Joseph, Mo.
 The plant is owned and operated by Triumph Foods.
 The producer-owners of the Triumph Foods plant have aligned with Seaboard Foods and follow a controlled integrated pork production model similar to the Guymon, Okla., system to ensure product consistency between the two plants.
 Both the Guymon and St. Joseph pork processing plants supply Daily's with raw materials to produce premium center cut bacon.